 How does alcohol affect my unborn baby?

-When you drink, alcohol passes from your blood through the placenta to your baby.
+When you drink, alcohol passes from your blood through the placenta to your baby and can seriously affect its development.

 Drinking alcohol during pregnancy increases the risk of miscarriage, premature birth and your baby having a low birthweight.
 It can also affect your baby after they're born.